MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 ## Get an Azure AD token for the scanner service account to authenticate to the Azure Information Protection service

 1. From the same Windows Server computer, or from your desktop, sign in to the Azure portal to create two Azure AD applications that are needed to specify an access token for authentication.
-After an initial interactive sign-in, this token lets the scanner then run non-interactively.
+After an initial interactive sign-in, this token lets the scanner run non-interactively.

     To create these applications, follow the instructions in [How to label files non-interactively for Azure Information Protection](../rms-client/client-admin-guide-powershell.md#how-to-label-files-non-interactively-for-azure-information-protection) from the admin guide.